uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_textures.md

 ### Look at your applied texture

-- your finished cactus should look something like this
+- Your finished cactus should look something like this

 	![](images/worksheet_1/finished_cactus.jpg)